 In this combination, the teacher will work with a small group of students on a particular standard.
-He or she will use the Groups page on the teacher dashboard to select which groups to pull.
+He or she will use the Class Groupings page on the teacher dashboard to select which groups to pull.
 Ideally, the teacher will pull the larger groups, but if a teacher has not met with students in a long time, he or she can pull those students for a “catch up” small group session.
 The teacher will then open the Standards page of the standard the group is working on and review the sample questions with the group as a whole.
 Walk them through the 1st question, work on the 2nd question together, and have the students try to solve the last 2 questions.

 Teacher + Groups Page + Standards Video

 This combination is used either when students need to review a concept covered long ago, or to learn a new concept that has not been covered yet.
 The teacher will pull a group of students that is working on the same standard - either well below grade level or well above grade level.
 The teacher will then go to the Standards page of the standard the group is working on, select a video from the teaching resources and have the students watch the video.
 The teacher will then have the students attempt to answer 1 or 2 sample questions, answering any questions and clearing up any misconceptions.

 In this combination, a teacher will select meaningful small groups from the Groups page and print the correct number of standards-based practice printables.
 Make sure to use standards-based printables (not individualized) so that all students will practice the same problems together.
 Walk the students through some of the problems, and then have them work either in a group or independently on the rest.
 Make sure you remain there to provide support and answer questions as they are working.